A unified approach to the Behrens-Fisher problem: Discussion

 A summary of where these sign flips occur is provided in \tabref{tab:sign_flip}.
 This behavior reveals that for smaller sample sizes ({\eg}, $n \le 20$), Welch's test becomes liberal as soon as one sample variance exceeds the other by a factor of about 2, and conservative when the reverse ratio exceeds roughly 2.5 to 3.
 In contrast, for larger samples ({\eg}, $n = 50$), the safe range of variance ratios\textemdash where the size remains close to nominal\textemdash widens considerably.
 At $n=50$, Welch remains within $\pm 0.2\%$ of the nominal size as long as $0.6 \lesssim r \lesssim 2.8$.
 These results yield a practical rule of thumb: when $n_1 = n_2 \le 30$, flag potential size distortion whenever the sample variance ratio exceeds 2:1 in either direction.
 Such imbalances can materially affect the Type I error rate under Welch's approximation, especially in hypothesis testing contexts with small to moderate sample sizes.
 The crossover contour $\Delta(n,r) = 0$ can be tabulated to support automated test selection protocols.
 For example, statistical software can dynamically switch from Welch's $t$ to an exact or LR--based critical value whenever the observed $(n, r)$ lies outside a pre-defined ``safe region.''
 For future work, replacing the Monte Carlo--based exact tail probability with the analytic approximation\textemdash {\eg}, via Lugannani--Rice coupled with a Ramanujan's master theorem tail expansion\textemdash offers a pathway toward high--resolution inference for the $n_1 \ne n_2$ case.
-An analytical comparison between Welch's approximation and the work presented in this paper is summarized in \tabref{tab:welch_vs_exact}.
+An analytical comparison between Welch's approximation and our work is presented in the following paragraph.

+Welch's test models the statistic with a Student distribution having a random degrees of freedom $\nu_W$\textemdash yielding a first-order-accurate approximation as $n \to \infty$\textemdash but it breaks the natural symmetry $(\nu_1, \nu_2, r) \leftrightarrow (\nu_2, \nu_1, 1/r)$.
+Its tail decays like $t^{-(\nu_W+1)}$, and there is no analytic error bound\textemdash assessment typically relies on simulation.
+By contrast, our approach provides a deterministic closed form for pdf/cdf via a single Gauss hypergeometric function (or, a residue series), is exact for every $(n_1, n_2, r)$, and preserves the symmetry under index/ratio inversion.
+The tail order is the correct $t^{-(\nu_1+\nu_2+1)}$.
+Moreover, RMT gives explicit inverse-power coefficients, so truncation errors are certified ({\eg}, $O(t^{-5})$ after two correction terms), furnishing analytic control absent in Welch.
+Computationally, both yield $O(1)$ $p-$values: Welch evaluates a $t-$cdf, while our method requires one ${}_2F_1$ call (or, at most $\le 10$ residue terms) and is comparably fast in practice.